Dozier School victims could get compensation for abuse they endured

 “It’s about the children,” he said.
 “Let us by a vote today answer their screams.”

 Florida has paid out for decades-old wrongs before.
-In 1994, Gov. Lawton Chiles signed a bill to create a fund to compensate victims of the Rosewood massacre, where white Floridians burned down a predominately Black town and drove residents out.
+In 1994, Gov. Lawton Chiles signed a bill to create a fund to compensate victims of the Rosewood massacre, in which white Floridians burned down a predominantly Black town and drove residents out.